jvms15/jvms15/README.md

-- 👋 Hi, my name is Jeff!
+- 👋 Hello, World, my name is Jeff!
 I am new to programming!

 - 👀 I’m interested in: Learning anything I can add to my repertoire.
 I want to be able to learn how to use a programming language as tools for software as a screwdriver is used for hardware.